 Robotic-Assisted Heart Surgery

-Find surgeons specializing in minimally-invasive robotic-assisted heart surgery.
+Find surgeons specialized in minimally-invasive robotic-assisted heart surgery.

 When you need heart surgery, only a hospital with the highest levels of expertise, technology and holistic care will do.
 Fortunately, Centura Health is your choice for complete cardiac care.
 We performed the very first open-heart surgery in Colorado, and we’re proud to offer the latest in minimally invasive robotic-assisted heart surgery.